vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/boot-codes.md

 * `pfix=nocopy`: disables locking of loaded SFSs into RAM when booting from a storage that doesn't support TRIM.
 Loaded SFSs are locked into RAM, limited to consume half of RAM and this memory is freed automatically when running out of memory.
 * `pfix=copy`: enables locking of loaded SFS to RAM even if boot device supports TRIM.
-* `pfix=ram`: disables persistency and enables locking of loaded SFS to RAM even if boot device supports TRIM.
-* `pmedia=cd`: enables search for a partition containing save folders or files.
+* `pfix=ram`: disables persistency, enables locking of loaded SFS to RAM even if boot device supports TRIM and disables search for partitions containing a save file or folder.
-* `pmedia=usbflash`: activates PUPMODE 13 (see [PUPMODE](pupmode.md)) and restricts the search for SFSs, save folders and save files to USB devices.
+* `pmedia=usbflash`: activates PUPMODE 13 (see [PUPMODE](pupmode.md)).
 * `pupsfs=UUID|label`: specifies the partition containing SFSs using its UUID or label, and disables search for this partition.
 * `psave=UUID|label`: specifies the partition containing save folders or files using its UUID or label, and disables search for this partition.
 * `psubdir=/relative/path`: specifies a subdirectory for SFSs and a save folders or files.